ScathTheFloof/i3-dotfiles/README.md

 all the folders except the rofi themes folder are copied to .config/

+### Note that I haven't translated my new i3 rice to sway so note that sway will look different from i3

 ## Dependancies
 ### If you are using sway
 swaybg \